Mobility vs flexibility: What do you actually need?

 Always start with low or no weight.
 See how it feels and repeat a couple of times in a very controlled and slow pace.
 If that feels okay, move on to the next step.

 Don’t push it, work with what you are able to do and stay consistent – that way your body will build up the strength, and you will be able to kill that exercises before you know it.
 Remember, always quality before quantity.
+Proper technique and gradual progression are key parts of long-term injury prevention and performance.

 Perform the exercise slow and controlled